 This authority is under a duty to protect the public fund it administers, and to this end may use information for the prevention and detection of fraud.
-It may also share this information with other bodies administering public funds solely for these purposes.
+This includes our participation in the Government's National Fraud Initiative (NFI), and it may also share information with other bodies responsible for auditing, or administering public funds, solely for the purposes of preventing and/or detecting fraud.

-Policy on Communicating with Contributing (active) Scheme Members, Deferred and Pensioner Members
+Policy on Communicating with Contributing (Active) Scheme Members, Deferred and Pensioner Members